retgits/acme-serverless/sqs/README.md

 pulumi stack init <your pulumi org>/acmeserverless-sqs/dev
 ```

+Pulumi is configured using a file called `Pulumi.dev.yaml`.
+A sample configuration is available in the Pulumi directory.
+You can rename [`Pulumi.dev.yaml.sample`](./pulumi/Pulumi.dev.yaml.sample) to `Pulumi.dev.yaml` and update the variables accordingly.
+Alternatively, you can change variables directly in the [main.go](./pulumi/main.go) file in the pulumi directory.

 To create the Pulumi stack, and create the Amazon SQS queues, run `pulumi up`

 If you want to keep track of the resources in Pulumi, you can add tags to your stack as well.